clarisli/CarND-Vehicle-Detection/README.md

 Ultimately I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image8]

+I did this step in cell 36 of `vehicle_detection.ipynb`.

 ---